 Also of note in this dish is that it uses prahok sach, made from larger fish, but you could use prahok ch’oeung – not chopped, but soaked in hot water to make a ‘stock’.
 You could quite easily use Thai pla raa if you’re not in Cambodia and that’s easier to find than prahok.
 Try just one tablespoon of prahok or pla raa the first time you make it if you’re worried about it being too ‘fishy’ tasting.

-One last note: some wonderful, very old versions of this dish use wood apple — it’s a hard-shelled fruit generally found in Sri Lanka, Pakistan and India, where it probably migrated from to find its way into Khmer cooking.
+One last note: some wonderful, very old versions of this dish use wood apple – it’s a hard-shelled fruit we have here in Cambodia that’s also found in Sri Lanka, Pakistan and India, where it probably migrated from to find its way into Khmer cooking.
 Its sour notes can be replicated by using tamarind water, included in this recipe.

 - 500 g minced pork

 - 2 tbsp vegetable oil